jmassaims/sbe_ctd_proc/README.md

 * Starlette versions 0.42 to 0.45.2 caused a 404 for static files. see [NiceGUI issue #4255](https://github.com/zauberzeug/nicegui/issues/4255) \
 Workaround: Starlette version set to >=0.45.3 in pyproject.toml

-## Miscalaneous Issues

-Issues to investigate or fix.
-Some of these may be resolved by dependency update in the future.

-* gui-scripts not working, console seems to be required.
-* NiceGui reload fails often.